×

 Storm is a role model for other X-Men with her strength, bravery, and kindness.
 She can control weather systems and is one of the most powerful mutants.
 However, she must control her emotions–otherwise, she could cause immeasurable damage.

-1024Px-Anime Expo 2011 - Storm Of The X-MenDoug Kline on Wikimedia Commons
+File:Anime Expo 2011 - Storm of the X-Men.jpgDoug Kline on Wikimedia

 6. Deadpool